thinger-io/plugins/wika-pgw23-100/README.md

-# WIKA PEW‑1000
+# WIKA PGW-23-100

 <p align="center">
   <img src="/plugins/wika-pgw23-100/assets/wika-pgw23-100.jpg" alt="Dragino LT-22222-L logo" style="max-width: 200px; height: auto;" onerror="this.src='https://marketplace.thinger.io/plugins/dragino-lt22222l/assets/LT-22222-L.png';this.onerror='';">
 </p>

-The WIKA PEW‑1000 is a compact, wireless pressure sensor designed for remote monitoring of gases and liquids.
-It features LoRaWAN® wireless connectivity and Bluetooth® for local configuration.
-Built for industrial use, it offers long battery life, robust environmental protection, and high-accuracy pressure readings.
+The WIKA PGW23-100 is a hybrid IIoT pressure gauge: it combines a mechanical on-site Bourdon tube display with wireless LoRaWAN® communication for remote monitoring.
+It is designed for process-industry applications where you want both local indication and centralized data collection.

 ## Thinger.io Integration

-To integrate the WIKA PEW‑1000 with Thinger.io, you will need a LoRaWAN Network Server (LNS) with it's corresponding Thinger.io plugin.
+This plugin allows you to integrate PGW23-100 devices into Thinger.io via a LoRaWAN Network Server (LNS) and the corresponding Thinger.io LoRaWAN plugin.

 ## Requirements

-A LoRaWAN server is required to communicate the WIKA PEW‑1000 with Thinger.io.
+A LoRaWAN server is required to communicate the WIKA PGW-23-100 with Thinger.io.
 Supported options include:

 - [The Things Stack](https://www.thethingsindustries.com/stack/)
 - [LORIOT](https://loriot.io/)